 - The Man With No Name's trademark poncho/sarape, light blue shirt, sheepskin vest, hat, and self-rolled cigarillo.

-- The entire idea behind the Dread Pirate Roberts; both the trope and the character(s)
+- The Princess Bride: The entire idea behind the Dread Pirate Roberts; both the trope and the character(s)

 - Although a Beam Me Up, Scotty!, Sherlock Holmes's hat and cape.

 - Doc Savage's jodhpurs and torn white shirt.
 Eventually, every cover depicted him wearing them.
 Cover artist Boris Valejo even had to rip a new shirt once after the original shirt was lost, using old cover paintings for reference.
 Ironically he forgot that he was facing into the painting and the new shirt turned out to be a mirror image of the old one.